Redocly/developer-portal-starter/developer-portal/for-sellers/quickstart.md

 For many Sellers, the simplest setup to start using Fast will involve an integration with an online store hosted by a [supported eCommerce platform](/developer-portal/for-developers/platforms).

-Alternatively, you can also use Fast via a [custom API integration](/developer-portal/for-developers/custom-integration) with your self-hosted online store.
+Alternatively, you can also use Fast via a [custom API integration](/developer-portal/for-developers/custom-integration) with your online store.
 This option is the most technical, but gives you the most control over your store.

 The rest of the requirements are covered in our ["Will Fast Work For Me"](/developer-portal/for-sellers/quickstart/preinstall/will-fast-work-for-me/) Section.